Bound Book and Microfilm Scanning for Presidential Libraries

 - Certifi Pedigree postprocessing software

 Among numerous prestigious organizations, Crowley Imaging has had the privilege to digitize collections from several Presidential libraries.
 Two recent projects encompassed the digitization of papers from the estates of Presidents Washington and Franklin Delano Roosevelt.
 In both cases, the goal was to afford public access to information for research, education and general enjoyment.
-The 159-year variance in materials, however, presented several challenges.
+The 159-year variance in materials, however, presented several challenges to film scanning.

 President George Washington